 Inventory, lb : 0

-Thai garlic is best suited for applications that showcase the bold heat and depth of the garlic.
-It can be utilized both raw and cooked and like most garlic varieties its robust flavor is at its most pungent and hot when the garlic is smashed, minced or pressed.
+Thai garlic can be used in both raw and cooked applications that showcase the bold heat and depth of the garlic.
+Its robust flavor is at its most pungent and hot when the garlic is smashed, minced, or pressed.
+When utilized raw use sparingly not to overpower the other food you are highlighting.
 Cooking will mellow the bite of Thai garlic slightly.
-When utilized raw use sparingly so as to not overpower the other food you are highlighting.
-Roasting or sautéing are the most ideal cooking methods for this garlic.
+Roasting or sautéing are the ideal cooking methods for this garlic.
+Sadao Nampla Wan is a favorite Thai dipping sauce using roasted Thai garlic chips and sadao, or neen flower.
+Thai garlic also works well sautéed in stir-fries, chicken, and pork dishes.
 Consider pairing Thai garlic with bold and spicy flavors as well as rich ingredients that can work in harmony with its intense flavors.
 Chiles, ginger, citrus, cream, starches, soy sauce, toasted nuts, tomatoes, eggplant, grilled and roasted meats and shellfish are all favorable pairings for Thai garlic.
-To store keep Thai garlic in a cool dry place and utilize within three to four month.
+Thai garlic will keep up to four months when stored in a cool and dry place.

-An annual festival in Thailand known as Vegetarian Festival or Chinese Vegan Festival occurs during the ninth month of the Lunar calendar.
-Celebrated in Thailand since the 1780’s it’s a celebration of food and a time Thai people focus on purity, cleansing and abstinence.
-During this time many Thai’s abstain from meat, dairy, onions and garlic.
-Onions and garlic in Buddhist culture are seen as being over stimulating and aphrodisiacs and while normally an integral part of Thai cuisine during this period of time are off limits.
+Thai garlic plays an important role in traditional Thai cuisine, but every year at the annual Vegetarian Festival or Chinese Vegan Festival in Thailand the crowds abstain from consuming garlic.
+This festival occurs during the ninth month of the Lunar calendar and has been celebrated in Thailand since the 1780's.
+It's a celebration of food and a time to focus on purity, cleansing, and abstinence.
+During this time many Thai's abstain from meat, dairy, onions, and garlic.
+Onions and garlic in Buddhist culture are seen as being over stimulating and aphrodisiacs, so while normally an integral part of Thai cuisine, Thai garlic during this period of time is off limits.

-Thai garlic originated in Thailand where it has long been grown and played not only an important role in Thai cuisine but has provided a means of earning a living for generations of Thai farmers.
-In Thailand garlic is grown predominantly in the north in areas like Chiang Mai, Lamphun and Mae Hong Son and is distributed for the most part domestically.
-The influx of inexpensive Chinese garlic in the Thai marketplace has proposed a threat to Thai garlic and those that rely on growing it to support their families.
-Under the 2003 Thai-Chinese free trade agreement a certain quota of Chinese garlic can be imported with no tariffs and between 2004 and 2007 local garlic production in Thailand dropped from 96,000 tonnes to 75,000 tonnes.
-Thai garlic is believed to have first made its way out of Bangkong, Thailand to Canada via Salt Springs Seed Company of British Columbia.
-In the United States and Canada it is a specialty garlic and can be found at select farmers markets in garlic growing regions.
+Thai garlic originated in Thailand and had been grown since ancient times.
+It is grown predominantly in the northern areas like Chiang Mai, Lamphun, and Mae Hong Son and is distributed domestically.
+Thai garlic is believed to have then made its way out of Bangkok, Thailand to Canada via Salt Springs Seed Company of British Columbia and eventually to the United States.
+In the United States and Canada, it is specialty garlic that can be found at select farmers markets in garlic growing regions.

 Recipes that include Thai Garlic.
 One is easiest, three is harder.